 2. Design around the ‘bones’

-Life-size gardeners begin with what they call the anchor points or bones of a garden, namely the trees and shrubs that remain in place all year when your perennials are dormant and annuals have finished their run.
-And gardening in miniature still follows the rules of regular-sized gardening: design the whole garden around the bones—the trees and shrubs.
+Life-size gardeners begin with what they call the anchor points or bones of a garden.
+These are the trees and shrubs that remain in place all year when your perennials are dormant and annuals have finished their run.
+And gardening in miniature still follows the rules of regular-sized gardening.
+In other words, design the whole garden around the bones—the trees and shrubs.

 3. Develop a realistic miniature